StackExchange/dnscontrol/documentation/writing-providers.md

 ## Step 16: After the PR is merged

 1. Close any related GitHub issues.
-2. [Create an issue (feature request)](https://github.com/StackExchange/dnscontrol/issues/new?title=Add%20label%20for%20PROVIDERNAME) with the text "Please create the GitHub label 'provider-PROVIDERNAME'".
 3. Would you like your provider to be tested automatically as part of every PR?
 Sure you would!
 Follow the instructions in [Bring-Your-Own-Secrets for automated testing](byo-secrets.md)